Q. What does CRES mean?

 Q. How is the curriculum structured?

 A. In the first year, students concentrate on a core course sequence designed to build strong foundations in conflict resolution theory and practice.
 In the following year, students focus on individualized learning through interdisciplinary elective course options, internship, and a final project (thesis, terminal project or course concentration).
 Participation in a capstone seminar or academic capstone, during the second year, completes the degree requirements.
-To learn more about the structure of the Master’s program, see Program Structure.
+To learn more about the structure of the Master’s program, see About CRES.

 Q. What is the typical profile of a master’s student?

 A. Our students bring a rich diversity of experiences and backgrounds.
 Their backgrounds have included, for example, law, psychology, police-community relations, human resources, labor, environmental regulation, education.
 Some have significant work experience, and some have come straight from other university programs.
-For information on what we look for in an applicant, see Admissions.
-For more information on previous cohorts, see Cohort Profiles.

 Q. Where is the program located?